muellerberndt/scrooge-mcetherface/README.md

 ## Important Notes

-- To protect users from themselves, Scrooge will ignore vulnerabilities that require ETH to be sent.
+- To protect users from themselves, Scrooge will not send ETH with any transaction.
+This may cause some attacks to fail.
 - Act responsibly and don't accidentally kill anyone's contract.
 - **Use only on testnet and at your own risk**.